Francis Octavius Grenfell: Victoria Cross

 Grenfell was 33 years old, and a captain in the 9th (Queen's Royal) Lancers, British Army during the First World War when the following deed during the action of Elouges took place for which he was awarded the VC.

 On 24 August 1914 at Audregnies, Belgium, Captain Grenfell rode with the regiment in a charge against a large body of unbroken German infantry.
 The casualties were very heavy and the captain was left as the senior officer.
 He was rallying part of the regiment behind a railway embankment when he was twice hit and severely wounded.
 In spite of his injuries, however, when asked for help in saving the guns, by Major Ernest Wright Alexander of the 119th Battery, Royal Field Artillery, he and some volunteers, under a hail of bullets, helped to manhandle and push the guns out of range of enemy fire.
 The citation was gazetted on 16 September 1914 and read:

 He was killed in action on 24 May 1915 and is buried in the Vlamertinghe Military Cemetery.

 Legacy

 His Victoria Cross is displayed at the Regimental Museum of the 9th/12th Royal Lancers housed in Derby Museum and Art Gallery, Derby, England.

 Polo

 All nine of the Grenfell brothers were accomplished polo players.
-Francis and his brother, Riversdale Grenfell, were regarded as the best in the family.
+Francis and his twin brother, Riversdale Grenfell, were regarded as the best in the family.
 Francis was rated at an 8-goal handicap.
 The twin brothers were on the Ranelagh team that won the American Open and on the team Freebooters, alongside Leopold Christian Duncan Jenner and the Duke of Roxburghe, that won the Hurlingham Champion Cup.